 With the release of the Oculus Quest 2 last year, it’s never been easier to get your VR fix in, even if you don’t have a PC that leaps the hardware barriers to running VR-based apps.
 Mind you, compared to the dawn of consumer VR, there’s a lot of PCs that would meet at least the base requirements these days.

 There’s a whole range of Oculus headsets you could buy – and understanding the differences between them is key to getting the right headset for your VR needs.

-Still, you might be pondering whether it’s worth ordering the Oculus Quest 2 if you’ve already got the Oculus Quest 1, or indeed if there’s more value in chasing down a cheaper set of the older models.
+You might be pondering whether it’s worth picking up the Oculus Quest 2 if you’ve already got the Oculus Quest 1, or indeed if there’s more value in chasing down a cheaper set of the older models.
 Equally, there’s still the Oculus Rift S in play for those who want a PC-based solution.
-Here’s what you should consider when picking an Oculus VR headset:
+Here’s what you should consider when picking an Oculus VR headset.

 Design and Build